-Right now, you can choose from over 40 models – and by 2022, it’s predicted there will be more than 100 EV models on the road.
+Right now, you can choose from almost 50 models – and by 2023, it's predicted there will be about 130 EV models on the road.

 EVs are "fueled" in different ways.
 Some are all-electric and don't use gasoline.
 Others are plug-in hybrid vehicles (PHEV) that have both a gas engine and an electric motor.

 EVs, like the Chevy Bolt, Nissan LEAF and Tesla Model 3, have an electric motor and run on electricity only.
 The battery recharges by plugging into an electrical outlet or charging station.
 On average, you can drive from 100 to 240 miles on a charge.

 PHEVs also have an electric motor and battery but use a gasoline engine for backup.
 You can drive about 10 to 50 miles on electricity before the gasoline engine kicks in.
 There are many models available, including the Chrysler Pacifica Minivan, Honda Clarity, Mitsubishi Outlander and BMW 33Oe.